hipdata/hip/README.md

 Hip is file based.
 To access data, all you need to know is how to work with files.
 With a few simple commands or yaml config file edits you can:

 * Automatically sync your data to cloud: just generate your dataset, and it will be saved to cloud.
-* Easily share your dataset publicly or privately
+* Easily share your dataset publicly or privately.
 * Automatically maintain a backup of multiple versions of your data; never lose anything with an accidental rewrite.
-* Easly sample data by intructing hip to only maintain a fraction of data on your local disk
+* Easily sample data by instructing hip to only maintain a fraction of data on your local disk.
 * Apply various transformations to data that are swiftly executed in a cloud so you don't have to wait.

 ## Getting Started